 If a valid custody determination hasn’t been ordered yet, the provisions of the Uniform Child Custody Jurisdiction and Enforcement Act, as adopted by each state, will apply.
 A court in a particular state can hear a custody case if that state has been the home state of the child within six months of the date the legal action was brought and at least one parent continues to reside in the state.
 Or, if a state with jurisdiction over a custody case declines jurisdiction or no other state may assert jurisdiction over the child, a court in the state where the action is filed can issue an applicable custody determination.

 As a general rule, a court cannot modify a custody order made by a court in another state.
 Even if no order has been filed yet, as long as custody proceedings have begun, a court in another state cannot exercise jurisdiction or make its own custody determinations.
 However, a court can modify a determination if the original court of the other state no longer has jurisdiction, or has declined to exercise its jurisdiction.

 Navigating child custody issues, and understanding the federal full faith and credit custody law, can be confusing.
-If you have an existing child custody case, or just want to know your rights and responsibilities consulting with an experienced family lawyer can help.
-A local attorney can provide you with a free legal evaluation to help you make more sense of your particular issue.
+If you have an existing child custody case, or just want to know your rights and responsibilities, legal professionals can give you the peace of mind and sound advice you need.
+Consider contacting an experienced, local child custody attorney today.